HKU-BAL/ClairS-TO/README.md

 ------

 ## Latest Updates

+*v0.3.0 (Oct.
+11, 2024)* : This version is a major update.
+The new features and benchmarks are explained in a technical note titled [“Improving the performance of ClairS and ClairS-TO with new real cancer cell-line datasets and PoN”]().
+A summary of changes: 1.
+Starting from this version, ClairS-TO will provide two model types. `ssrs` is a model trained initially with synthetic samples and then real samples augmented (e.g., `ont_r10_dorado_sup_5khz_ssrs`), `ss` is a model trained from synthetic samples (e.g., `ont_r10_dorado_sup_5khz_ss`).
+The `ssrs` model provides better performance and fits most usage scenarios. `ss` model can be used when missing a cancer-type in model training is a concern.
+In v0.3.0, four real cancer cell-line datasets (HCC1937, HCC1954, H1437, and H2009) covering two cancer types (breast cancer, lung cancer) published by [Park et al.](https://www.biorxiv.org/content/10.1101/2024.08.16.608331v1) were used for `ssrs` model training.
+2. Added using [CoLoRSdb](https://zenodo.org/records/13145123) (Consortium of Long Read Sequencing Database) as a PoN for tagging non-somatic variant.
+The idea was inspired by [Park et al., 2024](https://www.biorxiv.org/content/10.1101/2024.08.16.608331v1).
+The F1-score improved by ~10-20% for both SNV and Indel by using CoLoRSdb.
+3. Added tagging indels at sequence with low entropy as `LowSeqEntropy`.
+4. Added the `--indel_min_af` option and adjusted the default minimum allelic fraction requirement to 0.1 for Indels in ONT platform.
+5. Removed limiting Indel calling to only confident and necessary regions (whole genome - GIAB stratification v3.3 all difficult regions + CMRG v1.0 regions).
+The practice was started with in v0.1.0, and is deemed unnecessary and removed in v0.4.0.
+User can use `--calling_indels_only_in_these_regions` option to specify Indel calling regions.

 *v0.2.0 (Jul.
 12, 2024)*: 1.
 Added a module called `verdict` to statistically classify a called variant into either a germline, somatic, or subclonal somatic variant based on the copy number alterations (CNA) profile and tumor purity estimation.
 To disable, use `--disable_verdict` option.
 Please check out more technical details about Verdict [here](docs/verdict.md).